gavinkendall/autoscreen/README.md

 -----------------------------
 If things just seem weird or can't be easily explained beyond the normal usage of Auto Screen Capture then you can always run the application in its Debug Mode.
-You can enable Debug Mode by either running "autoscreen.exe -debug" from a command prompt or changing the DebugMode application setting to "True".
+You can enable Debug Mode by either running "autoscreen.exe -debug=on" from a command prompt or changing the DebugMode application setting to "True".
 While the application is in Debug Mode it will write out logging messages to the logs directory and be a lot more verbose with its logging compared to what you usually get with the Logging option enabled.